raml-org/raml-js-parser-2/README.md

 See http://raml.org for more information about RAML.

-This parser is at a beta state of development , as part of the API Workbench development cycle (http://apiworkbench.com).
+This parser is at a beta state of development and supports both RAML 0.8 and 1.0.

-it is expected to be compiliant against RC2 version or RAML 1.0 specification.

 ## Installation
 ```